Boys the Old Flag Never Touched the Ground

 "Boys the Old Flag Never Touched The Ground" is a patriotic song that was sung at events about the Medal of Honor recipient Sgt.
 William H. Carney of the 54th Massachusetts Volunteer Infantry.
 The song was written by Bob Cole, James Weldon Johnson, and J. Rosamond Johnson and was sung in their Broadway musical "Shoo Fly Regiment."
-It was published in 1901.
+It was published in 1901 (Carney got his Medal of Honour only decades after the war in 1900).
 They dedicated the song to Carney.

 It celebrates his actions during the Battle of Fort Wagner during the American Civil War.
 After Carney's death in 1908, Henry Mather and George E. Lothrop put his song to music and published it.
 The chorus celebrates Carney's actions: